mconwa20/sql-challenge/README.md

 #### Data Modeling

-ERD of tables created in
+ERD (ERD.png) created in LucidChart.
+Each table specifies columns, data type, foreign key/primary key.

 #### Data Engineering

-* Table schema were created in SQL.
+* Table schema were created in SQL (schemas.sql).
 Data types, primary keys, foreign keys and other constraints were taken into account.
-Upon the creation of the tables (using the code in schemas.sql), I uploaded the corresponding CSV files to populate the tables.
+Upon the creation of the tables, I uploaded the corresponding CSV files to populate the tables.

 #### Data Analysis